Best Manhwa 2023

 She uses her newfound skills to change her life, transforming herself into a famous, attractive beauty.

-She forms an unlikely relationship with two of the most popular boys in the school, and yes, of course, they’re K-Pop handsome.
+She develops an unexpected bond with two of the most well-liked boys in the school, and yes, they’re definitely attractive like K-Pop stars.

 Similar to Jugyeong, the manhwa can somehow paint over some of its flaws in bright colors, which readers can glean later as the story progresses.